michaelschiltz/jissen_nihongo_-/README.md

 #### Grading System

 As this course (just as my other courses) [does not believe in the usefulness of final grades](https://www.youtube.com/watch?v=KShfEMy8UZQ), evaluation will be based on: reading notes, class discussions (other means of evaluation may be discussed with the students), and so in.
-There is no paper to be written; instead, students are asked to make ‘smart’, elaborate and interactive presentations.
+There is no paper to be written; instead, students are asked to prepare fluent translations of chapters to be discussed.
 They are responsible for putting the presented reading in context, and act as ‘moderator’ for the follow-up discussion.
 Although all grading is characterized by an inherent opacity (if only for the simple reason that every presentation relates to different material and takes place in a different session), here are some simple rules:

 1. students presenting on several occasions will receive a higher grade